Liquid — Opportunity Zone Investments

 Opportunity Zones Explained

-Learn how Qualified Opportunity Zones work, the tax benefits for investors, and why Austin's 21 OZ tracts offer compelling real estate investment opportunities.
+Learn how the now-permanent Opportunity Zone program works after OBBBA (signed July 4, 2025) — tax benefits, new rolling deferral, zone redesignation, and why Austin's OZ tracts offer compelling real estate investment opportunities.

-Austin, Texas has 21 designated Opportunity Zone census tracts spanning East Austin, Montopolis, Parker Lane, Windsor Park, and surrounding areas.
-Liquid focuses development activity across these tracts — explore each on our tract directory or interactive map.
+Austin, Texas has 21 currently designated Opportunity Zone census tracts spanning East Austin, Montopolis, Parker Lane, Windsor Park, and surrounding areas.
+Under OBBBA, governors will redesignate zones starting July 2026 under stricter income criteria — Liquid is actively monitoring which Austin tracts will be included in the new cycle.
+Explore each tract on our tract directory or interactive map.

 How Liquid Invests in OZs

-Through Liquid QOF II and Liquid QOZB II, we acquire and entitle land, develop residential subdivisions, and build single-family and multifamily housing.
+Through Liquid QOF II and Liquid QOZB II, we acquire and entitle land, develop residential subdivisions, and build single-family and multifamily housing in Austin OZ tracts.
 See our active project portfolio.

 Is an OZ Fund Right for You?